juanandreszun/EngineeringPortfolio/README.md

 # EngineeringPortfolio
 My Engineering Portfolio that I created myself!
-Dynamic screen sizing, and more details of projects coming soon!
+Dynamic screen sizing, JavaScirpt interactions, and more details of projects with videos coming soon!